How to get a bridge loan?

 - open bridge.

-A closed bridging loan is when there is an exit strategy in place which is guaranteed e.g. a buyer has exchanged contracts on the current property sale.
-An open bridging loan is used where the exit strategy is not guaranteed, e.g. existing property has not yet sold.
+A closed bridge loan is when there is an exit strategy in place which is guaranteed e.g. a buyer has exchanged contracts on the current property sale.
+Whereas an open bridging loan is used where the exit strategy is not guaranteed, e.g. existing property has not yet sold.
 An open bridging loan can be more expensive than a closed bridging loan as the risk level for lending is higher for the bridging lender.

 How long does it take?

 Bridging loans can be arranged very quickly.
-In some cases, the bridging loan can be agreed within a few hours.
-Most bridging loan lenders offer interest roll up, enabling the interest of the loan to be retained meaning you donít have to pay interest until the whole loan is repaid at the end of the term.
-The flexibility of bridging finance is the primary benefit.
+In some cases, the bridge finance can be agreed within a few hours.
+Most bridge loan lenders offer interest roll up, enabling the interest of the loan to be retained meaning you donít have to pay interest until the whole loan is repaid at the end of the term.
+The flexibility of bridge finance is the primary benefit.
 You can pay off a bridging loan before the end of the agreed loan term.
-The interest rate of bridging finance is usually calculated daily and dependent on individual circumstances and cases but the monthly rates payable are typically between 1% and 2%.
+The interest rate of this sort of finance is usually calculated daily and dependent on individual circumstances and cases but the monthly rates payable are typically between 1% and 2%.